vtsuperdarn/clustering_superdarn_data/README.md

 methods (k-means, depth-first search) that do not easily capture non-linear relationships or subtle probability distributions.

-This project applies DBSCAN and Gaussian Mixture Model to the data, and provides a library with different models and classification thresholds which can be used on SuperDARN data.
+This project applies DBSCAN and Gaussian Mixture Model (GMM) to the data, and provides a library with different models and classification thresholds which can be used on SuperDARN data.
 Depending on characteristics of the data the user wants to study, different models, parameters, and thresholds may be suitable.
+For example, the Ribiero threshold is best for mid-latitude radars, and the Blanchard thresholds are best for high-latitude.
+See below for more details about the individual models and thresholds.

 Google Summer of Code 2018 project link: